-The Centennial Home Visiting (CHV) Pilot Program was implemented to improve maternal and infant health outcomes.
+Waiver that expanded services statewide.
+Throughout the evaluation period, the Early Childhood Education and Care Department (ECECD) has continued to revise and expand the CHV program.
 HSAG assessed data provided by the New Mexico Human Services Department (HSD) regarding deliveries among CHV and non-CHV program participants.

-Table 5-19 shows the rate of low birthweight babies among CHV and non-CHV participating mothers.5-6 Since the CHV Pilot Program began in 2019, rates for the CHV group were unavailable in 2018.
+Table 5-19 shows the rate of low birthweight babies among CHV and non-CHV participating mothers.5-7 Since the CHV Pilot Program began in 2019, rates for the CHV group were unavailable in 2018.
 Statistical analysis was conducted through logistic regression comparing the rate of low birthweight deliveries between CHV and non-CHV members for each year controlling for members' Chronic Illness and Disability Payment System (CDPS) risk scores.

 The regression adjusted rate of low-birth weight babies among non-CHV members in 2018 was 4.6 percent but this rate increased to over 6 percent by 2020.
-Although there were few CHV members in each year, the regression adjusted rate of low birth weight deliveries was nearly triple the non-CHV group in 2019, which was statistically significant at the 0.05 level in 2019.
+Although there were few CHV members in each year, the regression adjusted rate of low-birth-weight deliveries was nearly triple the non-CHV group in 2019, which was statistically significant at the 0.05 level in 2019.
 The regression adjusted rates among the CHV group declined considerably throughout the study period, falling from 15.5 percent in 2019 to 4.9 percent in 2021, which was 1.6 percentage points lower than the non-CHV group.